 **The active cases number is the current number of students, faculty, or staff members who are isolating due to COVID-19.
 This number does not include parents, siblings at other schools, or additional family members that have tested positive, nor does it include any students, faculty, or staff members awaiting test results.

-Every eligible member of our community in grade five and up will begin the second semester (January 19) fully vaccinated.
+Every eligible member of our community — students, faculty, staff, and parents— is fully vaccinated.
+(See our recent vaccination policy update in effect for the 2023-2024 school year that strongly recommends vaccinations and up-to-date boosters, but does not require proof of vaccination.)
 This is a powerful step in our collective effort to protect one another and end this virus.
 We have excellent safety protocols already in place to further protect the community while on campus.

-Contact Tracing: Individual-level contact tracing becomes less effective when community transmission levels are high—as is the case during this current surge.
-For this reason, the Department of Public Health recommends (see p.
+Contact Tracing: The Department of Public Health recommends (see p.
 3) that “routine contact tracing of individual exposures that occur inside schools or during school-organized and supervised activities be discontinued.”
-St. Luke’s and other schools will shift resources from contact tracing to managing positive cases to prevent spread.
+St. Luke’s and other schools have shifted resources from contact tracing to managing positive cases to prevent spread.

-Quarantine: Vaccinated individuals (without symptoms) do not need to quarantine if exposed to someone with COVID-19 but should wear a mask for 10 days after the encounter and take a test 5 days after exposure.
+Quarantine: Individuals, regardless of vaccine status, do not need to quarantine if exposed to someone with COVID-19, but should wear a mask for 10 days after the encounter and take a test 5 days after exposure.

-We were delighted to announce a return to full buffet service in the Dining Commons this fall.
+We were delighted to return to full buffet service in the Dining Commons.
 Hand sanitizer will be required before entering the buffet line.
 We will continue to offer and encourage outdoor dining when the weather allows.

-Some tables in the Fireplace Commons will continue to have partitions for anyone who prefers to eat behind one.
+Partitions will be available for anyone who prefers to eat behind one.

-Following Governor Lamont’s announcement and a vote by the state Senate allowing school districts to make masking decisions locally, St. Luke's will move to a mask-optional policy beginning February 28.
+Following Governor Lamont’s announcement and a vote by the state Senate allowing school districts to make masking decisions locally, St. Luke's moved to a mask-optional policy beginning February 28, 2022.

 Hand sanitizers are available at entrances to all buildings, classrooms, and dining halls.